shivabioinformatics/metagenomic-pipeline/README.md

 Image Source:https://astrobiomike.github.io/misc/amplicon_and_metagen

 ## Download the datasets
-In this project 60 raw sequences were dowloaded from NCBI using SRA accesssion number through Inline `prefetch` Inline `fastqdump`.
+In this project 60 raw sequences were dowloaded from NCBI using SRA accesssion number through `prefetch`  `fastqdump`.
 **Make sure you install SRA toolkit**

-Indented code

-    // Some comments
     $ fastq-dump --gzip --skip-technical --readids --read-filter pass --dumpbase --split-3 --clip --outdir path/to/reads/ SRR_ID

 this command is to download and process SRA data, ensuring it is properly filtered, compressed, and saved in the desired location, ready for downstream analysis.